Veterinarian (Equine): How Does One Become an Equine Veterinarian?

 While no specific major is necessary for pre-veterinary degrees, it is helpful to have undergraduate training in the sciences, such as biology, chemistry, physics, genetics, zoology and nutrition.
 Prerequisites for veterinary school may include coursework in math, English, humanities, social science and business.
 Most equine veterinarians hold bachelor's degrees before entering veterinary school; however, some veterinary colleges admit students with only 45-90 undergraduate credits.

-According to the BLS, admission to veterinary school has become increasing competitive in the past few decades because the number of applicants has outgrown the number of colleges.
-In 2010, less than half of applicants were admitted, reported the BLS.
+According to the BLS, admission to veterinary school has become increasingly competitive in the past few decades because the number of applicants has outgrown the number of colleges.
 Those with bachelor's degrees have the best chances for admission.
 Admission requirements vary by school, but all applicants must sit for a standardized test, such as the GRE (Graduate Record Examination), MCAT (Medical College Admission Test) or VCAT (Veterinary College Admission Test).

 Veterinary school generally lasts four years and results in a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree.
 The first two years of veterinary school typically take place in the classroom and focus on biomedical science courses and preparation for clinical practice.
 In the last two years, students usually participate in clinical clerkships, gaining hands-on, animal care experience under the supervision of licensed veterinarians.
 During the fourth year, students can choose to complete clinical rotations in equine medicine, among other specialties.
 Some veterinary school graduates choose to enter clinical practice directly after earning a D.V.M. or V.M.D and obtaining state licensure.